 A short description of hooking for those new to the craft.

 Check out the virtual tour and get inspired.

-How Craft Becomes Art by Sarah Judith.
+How Craft Becomes Art by Sara Judith.

 “Outside the box” has become a very common expression these days.
 But for a hooker, what is the box you are to work outside?
 What makes up your box?

-Rug Hooking Magazine Master List of Articles
+Rug Hooking Magazine Master List of Issues

 A complete list of all articles from Rug Hooking Magazine from 1989 to present.